Four Dots

 • Lab data (Lighthouse, PageSpeed Insights): Simulated tests in controlled environments.
 Useful for diagnosis but not what Google ranks on.

 Your audit must analyze both.
 Lab data tells you what’s possible.
-Field data tells you what real users experience on real devices with real network conditions.
+Field data tells you what real users experience.

 Template-level analysis: Don’t just look at site-wide averages.
 Segment by template type (homepage, category pages, product pages, blog posts).
 Often, one template type drags down overall performance while others perform well.

-Third-party script audit: Enterprise sites typically load 20-40 third-party scripts (analytics, marketing tags, chat widgets, A/B testing tools).
-Each one impacts performance.
-Audit which scripts are business-critical vs. nice-to-have, and implement proper loading strategies (defer, async, lazy load).
-For conversion-focused testing and measurement alignment, review our conversion rate optimization services.
+Third-party script audit: Enterprise sites typically load 20-40 third-party scripts (analytics, marketing tags, chat widgets, A/B testing tools, consent management).
+Each one impacts INP and LCP.
+Audit which scripts are business-critical vs. nice-to-have, and implement proper loading strategies (defer, async, lazy load after interaction).

-Structured data markup (Schema.org) is how you communicate with search engines about what your content represents.
+Structured data markup (Schema.org) communicates with search engines about what your content represents.
 Proper implementation unlocks rich results, knowledge panels, and enhanced SERP features that increase click-through rates.

 Enterprise structured data audit: